 Should ISEP determine it necessary to suspend or cancel a program, ISEP recommends that other ISEP students do not travel to this area.
 As such, ISEP will not do active check-in communications if an emergency event were to take place in the location.

-The decision to evacuate a program will be made by ISEP on a case-by-case basis, taking into account advice from the host university, the U.S. Department of State (or that host country’s government), the Overseas Security Advisory Council, the World Health Organization, the Center for Disease Control, UnitedHealthCare Global, and any other sources that may be relevant to the specific emergency.
+The decision to evacuate a program will be made by ISEP on a case-by-case basis, taking into account advice from the host university, the U.S. Department of State (or that host country’s government), the Overseas Security Advisory Council, the World Health Organization, the Center for Disease Control, On Call International, and any other sources that may be relevant to the specific emergency.
 ISEP is the final decision maker as to whether or not evacuate a program and reserves the right to do so in the best interest of participants.
 ISEP can only require evacuation of students who are within the program dates.

 - Depending on the point in time during a semester when the cancellation takes place, ISEP Global Office will work with home and host coordinators to find ways for students to finish their semester if at all practicable.
 This may include completing course work remotely or finding an alternative placement at an ISEP member university.